 - Hardware test: Mobile tests should be able to confirm that your app’s performance won’t be compromised due to hardware, for reasons such as low server storage.

-Going global: Developing a comprehensive marketing strategy
+Going global: Developing a localized marketing strategy

 Below, we’ve outlined aspects of your marketing strategy you need to consider when developing your international strategy.

-Providing for your target audience
+Providing a great experience for your target audience

 Your marketing efforts should focus on creating the best user experience across the regions where you’re planning on growing your app.
 Although you will need to localize content and make similar adjustments per region, the user experience must be optimized before introducing users to your brand.